syncfusion-content/fileformat-docs/FileFormat/DocIO/Find and Replace.md

 {% endhighlight %}

-The following code snippet illustrates how to replace a particular text with a Word document.
+The following code example illustrates how to replace a particular text with a Word document.

 {% highlight c# %}
 [C#]

-//Load a template document
+//Loads a template document

 WordDocument document = new WordDocument("SourceTemplate.docx", FormatType.Docx);

-//Get the document to replace the text
+//Gets the document to replace the text

 IWordDocument replaceDocument = new WordDocument("Template.docx");

-//Replace a particular text with another document
+//Replaces a particular text with another document

 document.Replace("paragraph", replaceDocument, false, true, true);

-//Save and close the document
+//Saves and closes the document

 document.Save("Sample.docx", FormatType.Docx);